wulechuan/wulechuan-js-generate-html-via-markdown/ReadMe.md

 > The Javascript codes are for the behviours of the table of contents(TOC) part.

 > Note that even if the CSS and Javascript are all embeded, images are still external resources to the HTML.

+This tool utilizes the ecosystem of the famous tool, "[markdownIt](https://www.npmjs.com/package/markdown-it)".

 You provide a string of MarkDown, you get a string of HTML.